 There isn’t a single answer to this question that works for every author.
 It depends on the work(s) you’re writing, what your strengths and interests are, and where your audience might best be engaged.

 However, Facebook is by far the biggest social media network and is considered the most important for authors of general-interest works that appeal to the traditional demographic of book buyers (adult women).
 For an author looking to reach the most people in one place, and gain excellent marketing insights and advertising opportunities, it’s hard to do better.

 - The Pros and Cons of Using a Facebook Profile But Not an Official Business Page

 - Best Practices for Author Facebook Pages and Groups

-If you’re trying to reach a younger demographic, or if your content is very visual or multimedia driven, then it’s worth considering Instagram or Tumblr.
-Pinterest is a strong choice for nonfiction work in the categories of crafting, home decor, fashion, and other stereotypically female-dominated interest areas.
+If you’re trying to reach a younger demographic, or if your content is very visual or multimedia driven, then it’s worth considering Instagram or Pinterest.
+Pinterest especially is a strong choice for nonfiction work in the categories of crafting, home decor, fashion, and other stereotypically female-dominated interest areas.
 Serious nonfiction writers and journalists—or those writing anything with a predominant current events angle—should consider Twitter.

 What should authors do on social media?

 Whenever I’m asked this, my mind goes blank, maybe because it’s like asking me how you should be as a person.
 Or what you should do with your free time.
 Or what you should be curious or care about.
 I have no idea.